RAG

 PubMed Integration

 PubMed is a third source type.
-Unlike local and account sources, it’s queried live:
+Unlike local and account sources, it is queried live:

 - The agent rewrites your request into a PubMed search string.